Key Takeaways

 There are several different methods you may be able to use to revoke your previous will through legal means, depending on your state.
 To revoke your will, consider one of the following steps.

-1. Creating a completely new will
+1. Creating a Completely New Will

 Express revocation happens when you include specific language in your will to revoke the previous will.
-This language is typically a brief statement expressing the intent to void all previous documents.
+This language is typically a simple, brief statement expressing the intent to void all previous documents.

 An example of such language would be: